 We advise teams to frame a system's run cost as architecture fitness function, which means: track the cost of running your services against the value delivered; when you see deviations from what was expected or acceptable, have a discussion about whether it's time to evolve your architecture.

-2020 has brought about disruption to many aspects of daily life and, as a direct result, has accelerated many burgeoning software development trends.
+2020 and 2021 have brought about disruption to many aspects of daily life and, as a direct result, has accelerated many burgeoning software development trends.
 Businesses who want to strike out in an increasingly competitive marketplace must adapt to the changing environment and, thus, keep pace with the dynamic software development industry.

 If you want to reap the benefits of emerging technologies and get ahead of the competition, talk to an ELEKS specialist today.